kpfefferle/ember-cli-deploy-cloudfront/README.md

 ### objectPaths

-Files that match these paths will be invalidated on CloudFront.
-The file pattern must be relative to the CloudFront distribution root.
+CloudFront object paths contained in this array will be invalidated on CloudFront.
+Each object path must be relative to the CloudFront distribution root and begin with `/`.

-*Default:* '/index.html'
+*Default:* `['/index.html']`

-## Prerequisites

-The following properties are expected to be present on the deployment `context` object:

-[TBD]

 ## Running Tests